-Please do not bring Kindles or Nooks or other eReaders.
-Campers can bring books, and we also have a large variety of books in our sifria, library.
+Please do not bring Kindles or other eReaders.
+Campers can bring books, and we also have a large variety of books in our sifria library.

-We view the opportunity to disconnect as a gift for your children while at camp.
-Thank you for supporting this effort to simplify the camp experience and to encourage building additional interpersonal skills.
+We view the opportunity to disconnect as a gift for your children while at Camp.
+Thank you for supporting this effort to simplify the camp experience and encourage building additional interpersonal skills.
 Your support of everything we do at Camp Interlaken is appreciated.
-Please contact Toni with questions at tdavison@jccmilwaukee.org or 414-967-8223.